BaseMax/github-actions-ssh-git-pull/README.md

-# GitHub Actions SSH Docker Update Template
+# GitHub Actions SSH Git Update Template

-This repository provides a **GitHub Actions CI/CD template** to automatically **update and restart a Docker Compose project** on a remote server using **SSH**.
+This repository provides a **GitHub Actions CI/CD template** to automatically **update code from Git** and **restart a Linux service or PM2-managed app** on a remote server using **SSH**.

-> 📦 Ideal for quickly deploying updates to remote Docker apps from your GitHub repository.
+> 🚀 Ideal for deploying updates to remote Git projects directly from your GitHub repository.

 ---

-## 🚀 Features
+## ✨ Features

 - ✅ Automatic deployment on push to `main` (or any branch)
-- 🔐 Secure connection via SSH with secrets
+- 🔐 Secure connection via SSH (using GitHub secrets)
-- 🐳 Docker Compose support (`docker compose pull` + `up -d`)
+- 🌀 Pulls the latest code from Git
+- 🔁 Restarts a **Linux service** or **PM2 process**
-- 🔁 Easy to fork and reuse across projects
+- 🔧 Easy to fork and adapt for any project

 ---